-Federation A group of states or societies - in the case of WIs - joined together in one body with one government.
+A group of states or societies - in the case of WIs - joined together in one body with one government.
 In the WI this applies to the County or Island Federation grouping to which each WI belongs.
-Federation Board of Trustees The elected leaders of the federation.
+The elected leaders of the federation.
 Between 8 and 15 elected every two/three years by the members of the federation.
-Federation group Some federations may organise their WIs into groups or districts geographically.
+Some federations may organise their WIs into groups or districts geographically.
 This enables them to meet together where they might be able to enjoy more expensive speakers or activities.
 They can provide support to one another.
-Financial statement A periodical statement of receipts and payments and current finances of a society or company.
-Hon Short for honorary, applied to unpaid officers.
-Honorarium A fee for specific services.
-Independent Financial Examiner (IFE) A person appointed by a small charity/organisation to examine its accounts and to report as to whether they are correct.
-Lie on the table When a meeting decides that a particular letter or paper shall lie on the table this means that it decides to take no action on the matter dealt with in.
+A periodical statement of receipts and payments and current finances of a society or company Short for honorary, applied to unpaid officers.
+A fee for specific services.
+A person appointed by a small charity/organisation to examine its accounts and to report as to whether they are correct.
+When a meeting decides that a particular letter or paper shall lie on the table this means that it decides to take no action on the matter dealt within it.
 There can be no further discussion on the paper, but it is literally left on the table, and anyone present may read it.
-Link delegate A member appointed by the federation to represent more than one WI at Annual Meetings and Extraordinary Meetings.
-Majority vote The vote of the greater number.
-Mandate A command or instruction given by the electors to the elected, for example, resolutions passed at an Annual Meeting give the NFWI Board of Trustees mandates or instructions on how the WIs wish it to act.
-MCS The Membership Communication System, a database of every member's details which enables the mailing of WI Life.
-Each WI is encouraged to appoint an MCS Rep to update its members' details.
-Memorandum and Articles of Association The legal Constitution of the NFWI and incorporated federations detailing its character, powers, rights and duties.
+A member appointed by the federation to represent more than one WI at Annual Meetings and Extraordinary Meetings.
+The vote of the greater number.
+A command or instruction given by the electors to the elected, for example, resolutions passed at an Annual Meeting give the NFWI Board of Trustees mandates or instructions on how the WIs wish it to act.
+The Membership Communication System, a database of every member's details which enables the mailing of WI Life.
+Each WI is encouraged to appoint an MCS Rep to update its' members details.
+The legal Constitution of the NFWI and incorporated federations detailing its character, powers, rights and duties.